Poland a step closer to adopting controversial property law

 The draft regulations have drawn strong criticism from Israel and from Jewish organizations who say the new administrative law would prevent Jewish claims for compensation or property seized during the Holocaust and communist times.

-Israeli Foreign Minister Yari Lapid said the legislation will “severely damage our relations with Poland.”
+Israeli Foreign Minister Yair Lapid said the legislation will “severely damage our relations with Poland.”

 If adopted, the changes would prevent property ownership and other administrative decisions from being declared void after 30 years.
 It affects Polish, Jewish and other property.
 Poland says it is a response to fraud and irregularities that have emerged in the restitution process, leading to evictions or giving real estate to property dealers.

-Note: This story has been corrected to show that Israeli minister’s first name is Yair, not Yari.